miscavage/gab.com/README.md

 ### Getting Access Tokens
-Set up a route on your sever to connect to the Gab.com OAuth URL.
+Set up a route on your server to connect to the Gab.com OAuth URL.
 Then within that route, redirect to `Gab.authorizationURL`.
 Upon completion, the user is redirected to the redirect URI you've set.
 In our case it's `/redirect`.
 ```javascript
 [...](req, res) => {
     res.writeHead(302, {